Isaac-Hartman/hello-world/README.md

 # hello-world
-My first repository on GitHub
+I am new to GitHub, and this is the first repository I have created utlizing a VCS.